Briscoe County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Briscoe County is $41,188.
 This is 46% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 48% lower.
+It is also 48% lower than the national median of $78,538.
 The poverty rate stands at 15.3%.
 This is 11% higher than the state poverty rate of 13.8%.
 The unemployment rate is 0.0%.
 This is 100% lower than the state rate of 5.1%.
 The median home value is $82,900.
 Housing costs are 68% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.0x, Briscoe County is one of the most affordable housing markets in the area.
 78.2% of occupied housing units are owner-occupied.
 This homeownership rate is 25% higher than the state average of 62.6%.

 Race & Ethnicity